The Gee’s Bend quilters want you to visit them

 This year, the Freedom Quilting Bee Legacy renovated and reopened the original building where the collective manufactured quilts to visitors.
 It now features a shop, an exhibition, and quilting demonstrations.
 ‘Many people look at meeting a Gee's Bend Quilter as a bucket-list item,’ Kelly says.
 ‘I would see ’em driving up and down the road with out-of-state licence plates.
 I knew what they were looking for, but other than the Quilting Collective, which is up the road and whose hours are kind of haphazard, there was no place to connect to these people.’

-And last year, Souls Grown Deep constructed a new art gallery in Gee’s Bend to give visitors and locals alike another destination to connect with the history and culture of the region.
-‘There's a whole roster of [Gee’s Bend] exhibitions, but so much of that was done outside of this community,’ says Raina Lampkins-Fielder, a curator at Souls Grown Deep.
+And last year, Souls Grown Deep opened a new art gallery in Gee’s Bend to give visitors and locals alike another destination to connect with the history and culture of the region.
+‘There's a whole roster of [Gee’s Bend] exhibitions, but so much of that was done outside of this community,’ says Raina Lampkins-Fielder, chief curator at Souls Grown Deep.
 ‘We wanted to do it here so that people can see the history and the artistry that is continuing.
 It’s living.’

 During the airing of the quilts, artists display their works on clotheslines throughout Gee's Bend